mihikag19/yc-tracker/README.md

 # YC Startup Tracker

+I was constantly discovering YC startups by accident, through LinkedIn posts, retweets, and random rabbit holes.
+There was no single place to just see what’s new, cleanly.
-I kept discovering YC companies randomly on LinkedIn and wanted a better way to stay on top of what's being built.
-This script polls the YC directory daily, detects new companies, summarizes them with Claude, and emails me a clean digest every morning.
+So I built one: a daily email with only new YC companies, no noise, no algorithm.This script polls the YC directory daily, detects new companies, summarizes them with Claude, and emails me a clean digest every morning.
 No algorithm, no noise, just signal.

 ## What you get in each email